Online Music Editor Megan Frost reviews Jadu Heart’s latest album

 The 2017 single ‘I’m a Kid’ features on Melt Away and it cannot be disputed; it’s indulgently mellow and rich in dissonant harmonies.
 A simple drumbeat serves as a metronome, layers of guitar warble, and it tethers itself two years later onto this album – it truly is timeless.
 It’s a little odd that it has been strung along, but the album would be so incomplete without it.

-Jadu Heart’s uncanny – and usually futuristic – elements are jigsawed with folky sounds.
-It is only really the cover of Vashti Bunyan’s ‘Diamond Day’ that slackens into this rural soundscape – “diamond day/just another blade of grass/just another bale of hay”.
-Simple piano and violin scales are building-blocks to oriental-recorder.
-Kazoo-like vocals mixed with repeated la’s mimic the humble playfulness we see on the album.
+Jadu Heart’s more futuristic elements are combined with folky sounds.
+It is only really the cover of Vashti Bunyan’s ‘Diamond Day’ that fully immerses this folk style, using violin and oriental-recorder.
 Both Alex and Diva sing, this time without harmony, bringing a clear scope to the mistiness surrounding the rest of Melt Away.
-‘Purity’ begins with the same crisp vocals and scope, alongside with some exquisite harp-like strings.
-However, this becomes misted again as a drop is followed by stop-start paces and jarring alienist vocals that don’t seem to quite fit when the two styles blend.
+‘Purity’ begins with the same crisp vocals, alongside with some exquisite harp-like strings.
+However, the jarring vocals that don’t seem to quite fit when the two styles blend.

 Jadu Heart certainly have ambition and a highly visual scope, even within their own low-budget music videos and alter egos.
 Each song stands out, but as an album it becomes murky, breaking its flow.
 It’s more of a pick-and-mix of songs – as opposed to a consistent album.